Large-scale Maps of the Cosmic Infrared Background from Planck: Introduction

 \section{Introduction}

 \blfootnote{\copyright 2019 California Institute of Technology.\\ U.S. Government sponsorship acknowledged}

 The cosmic infrared background (CIB) consists of the integrated emission from unresolved dusty star forming galaxies \citep{puget1996, gispert2000, lagache2005, dole2006}.
-This emission stems from dust grains bound to these galaxies and heated by the ultra-violet emission from young stars.
-As a result, most of the CIB emission originates from the peak of the star formation epoch at $z=1-2$ and originates in galaxies living in dark matter (DM) halos with masses of $10^{11}$ to $10^{13}\,\rm M_{\odot}$ \citep{bethermin2012, schmidt2015}.
-The CIB is an excellent tool to study the cosmic star formation history and the connection between dark and luminous matter.
+This emission stems from dust grains bound to these galaxies and heated by the ultraviolet emission from young stars.
+As a result, most of the CIB emission originates from the peak of the star formation epoch at $z=1-2$ and originates in galaxies living in dark matter (DM) halos with masses of $10^{11}$ to $10^{13}\, M_{\odot}$ \citep{bethermin2012, schmidt2015}.
+The CIB is an excellent tool with which to study the cosmic star formation history and the connection between dark and luminous matter.

-Historically, the monopole of the CIB was first detected through measurements with the FIRAS and DIRBE instrument aboard the COBE satellite \citep{puget1996, fixsen1998}.
-It took another decade to also detect the anisotropies of the CIB \citep[e.g. in IRAS data,][]{miville-deschenes2002}, enabling the first measurement of the auto power spectrum and constraints on the bias of the CIB sources \citep{lagache2007}.
-The latest milestone in understanding the CIB was enabled by the \planck and \herschel missions \citep{planck2018_i, pilbratt2010}.
+Historically, the monopole of the CIB was first detected through measurements with the FIRAS and DIRBE instruments aboard the \textit{COBE} satellite \citep{puget1996, fixsen1998}.
+It took another decade to also detect the anisotropies of the CIB \citep[e.g. in \textit{IRAS} data,][]{miville-deschenes2002}, which enabled the first measurement of the auto power spectrum and constraints on the bias of the CIB sources \citep{lagache2007}.
+The latest milestone in understanding the CIB was a result of the \planck and \herschel missions \citep{pilbratt2010, planck2018_i}.
 The combination of high resolution, high sensitivity, broad frequency coverage, and large area allowed for the extraction of unprecedented maps, and for constraints on a wide range of models \citep{planck2011_xviii, planck2014_xxx, serra2014, planck2016_xlviii, mak2017, viero2018}.